jeffhammond/blog/README.md

 ## Professional biography

-Jeff Hammond is a Principal Engineer at Intel where he works on a wide range of HPC projects.
+Jeff Hammond is a Principal Engineer at NVIDIA where he works on HPC software for GPUs and ARM CPUs.
 His research interests include parallel programming models and system architecture.
-Previously, Jeff worked at the Argonne Leadership Computing Facility where he worked on Blue Gene and built things with MPI.
+Previously, Jeff worked at Intel and the Argonne Leadership Computing Facility where he worked on a range of projects, including MPI-3, oneAPI, Blue Gene and Xeon Phi.
 Jeff received his PhD in Chemistry from the University of Chicago for work on NWChem.